 These programs have widespread, long-lasting impacts.
 They provide invaluable experiences for dozens of UC Merced students each year, and more than 5,000 Merced-area fourth graders have learned about Yosemite and the environment with WEC rangers.
 YLP students mentor participants in other Conservancy-supported youth programs.
 WEC rangers — who are often YLP internship alumni — explore careers while working in summer positions in Yosemite.
 Program graduates follow paths to full-time roles with the National Park Service and other public agencies.
 In Yosemite, you might run into former YLP and WEC students delivering educational programs, protecting visitors and resources, coordinating art workshops, and more.

-This year: In 2023, program leaders are excited to embrace the expanded reach of virtual programs and to thoughtfully combine them with impactful, place-centered programs to reach our shared goals.
-They will continue to foster the next generation of thoughtful and educated stewards of Parks, wild places, the environment and the communities they call home.
+This year: In 2024, with your support, we will continue this creative, replicable program to foster the next generation of thoughtful and educated stewards of parks, wild places, the environment, and the communities they call home.

 Learn more about the Yosemite Leadership Program and Wilderness Education Center on the UC Merced website.